Collaborating with Research Sites: Best Practices for Site Selection and Study Startup

 Although notifications can keep sites on track, sponsors must realize more isn’t always better.
 Finding the right balance of updates to send to sites will be better than sending too much, or none at all.
 Also consider who you are sending notifications to – are they the right people who need to see them?
 Communicating expectations with sites – and being open to receive feedback regarding notifications and communication as well – will only strengthen your relationship with your sites in the long run, which leads to better study startup processes.

-To learn more site-centric and collaborative strategies that will improve your research operations, register for our upcoming webinar, “Reducing Site Burden throughout Study Startup”, on Thursday, June 8, featuring a panel of industry peers of life sciences and sites alike.
+To learn more site-centric and collaborative strategies that will improve your research operations, watch our on-demand webinar, “Reducing Site Burden throughout Study Startup”, featuring a panel of industry peers of life sciences and sites alike.